-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Venture Expeditions as of December 31, 2015 and 2014, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Venture Expeditions (d.b.a.
+Venture) as of December 31, 2016, 2015, and 2014, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.